natalidelgadillo/DH150-NATALIDELGADILLO/Assignment08/README.md

 > • Every design has it's flaws.
 It is important to try and address those flaws as best as possible instead of completely concealing their existence .

 > • Criticism is essential and necessary when designing for a user's experience, without it there is no perspective other than our own.

+Overall, this course was very enriching and hands on.
+I enjoyed being able to design an idea completely from scratch while conducting research and tests to better it.
+I also liked all of the peer reviews and in class activities that made the UX experience more collaborative.
+I appreciate how the course has allowed me to gain knowledge in virtual tools, such as Github, Figma, Google Sheets, and Adobe XD, that I will continue to need and use in the Digital Humanities minor and future career.